 In BlazBlue Hakumen has a quite small window for setting off his Counter Attacks.
 If you're trying to stop a Distortion Drive or Astral Heat, failure will hurt a lot.
 It does not help that some Distortion Drives and Astral Heats have unusual timing so you cannot just blindly use the super flash buffer technique.

 In the two Touhou fighting games: Hisoutensoku and Scarlet Weather Rhapsody, there are many attacks that fit under this trope.
 The most notable being Reimu Hakurei's "Fantasy Heaven" Spell Card.
 When activated, seven orbs surround Reimu and with each successful melee attack, one orb lights up.
 When all orbs lights up... holy crap, you are already dead.
-In SWR, this move cannot be fully grazed and will do ''massive damage'', in Hisoutensoku, there is no chance of surviving the move once it's activated, even with a full health bar (the move can potentially do 18000 damage, your maximum health is 10000).
+In SWR, this move cannot be fully grazed and will do ''massive damage'', and in Hisoutensoku, there is nearly no chance of surviving the move once it's activated, even with a full health bar (the move can potentially do 18000 damage, your maximum health is 10000).
 Sounds good huh?
-Problem is, the spell cost all your current spell cards, the time is limited, and if your enemy is smart enough to know what you are doing and run away from you during this time, it is simply impossible to activate the move.
+Problem is, the spell costs all your current spell cards, the time is limited, and if your enemy is smart enough to know what you are doing and run away from you during this time, it is simply impossible to activate the move.

 In Dungeon Fighter Online, the Asura class sports Ground Shaker and Agni Pentacle.
 Both can potentially end any duel should they hit, but if the Asura wiffs, they are left completely immobile and defenseless for a good 3-5 seconds in which time they likely will be killed.